ConorButler/bank-tech-test/README.md

 - Account statement (date, amount, balance) printing.
 - Data can be kept in memory (it doesn't need to be stored to a database or anything).

+## Assumptions

+- The date is logged as the current date when the user makes a transaction

 ### Acceptance criteria

 **Given** a client makes a deposit of 1000 on 10-01-2023